alephium/docs/docs/dapps/tutorials/first-nft.md

   collection to which this NFT belongs, as well as the index of this specific NFT within the collection

+Here is an example of the AwesomeNFT contract:

 ```rust
 import "std/nft_interface"